 Nemo Hornet Vestibules

-The Nemo Hornet 2P tent is a semi free standing tent.
-The tent can stand up by itself but at the feet end of the tent the two outer corners need to be pegged down.
+The Nemo Hornet 2P tent is a semi-free-standing tent.
+The tent can stand up by itself but at the foot end of the tent, the two outer corners need to be pegged down.

 When camping on very hard ground or on concrete or similar I would put heavy camping gear near my feet at the edges such as food bags or excess camping gear.

 This was only good enough if there was no wind and without the rain fly attached.
-Otherwise, pegs are needed at the feet end of the tent.
+Otherwise, pegs are needed at the foot end of the tent.

 Nemo Hornet 2P Weight

 The Nemo Hornet 2P Tent weighs only 2lb 6oz / 1080 grams.
 This firmly puts this tent in the lightweight category for tents.
-It is best suited for Thru hiking, long distance hiking and backpacking where you want to lighten your overall baseweight.
+It is best suited for Thru-hiking, long-distance hiking, and backpacking where you want to lighten your overall base weight.

 Nemo Hornet Elite